Disordered quantum critical fixed points from holography: Main result

-The key observation of this letter (in the context of this minimal theory) is as follows.
+This Letter concludes this search for a disordered fixed point without quasiparticles as follows.
 Just as the Wilson-Fisher fixed point can be perturbatively accessed in $d=3-\epsilon$ spatial dimensions \cite{wilsonfisher}, with $\epsilon$ perturbatively small, if we turn on a perturbatively small $\nu$ in (\ref{eq:nu}),

-This flow equation has a stable fixed point as $E\rightarrow 0$ if $\nu>0$: the value of disorder at the critical point is finite and non-zero, and takes the universal value This implies that the theory has a non-trivial dynamical critical exponent \cite{Aharony:2018mjm}
+This flow equation has a stable fixed point as $E\rightarrow 0$ if $\nu>0$: the value of disorder at the critical point is finite and non-zero, and takes the universal value Invoking a universal relation \cite{Aharony:2018mjm} between $D^*$ and $z^*$, valid for perturbations away from a conformal field theory, we obtain dynamical critical exponent

-We now generalize the above argument, studying a quantum critical point in $d$ spatial dimensions, at finite density $\rho$ of a conserved U(1) charge.
-We take the exponents $z> \max(1+\theta/d,\theta)$ and $\theta \le d-1$.
-We perturb by Harris-relevant disorder through \eqref{eq:disorder perturbation}, satisfying \eqref{eq:variance} and \eqref{eq:nu} with $1\gg \nu>0$.
-In a large class of holographic models, we have found that the system flows to a disordered IR fixed point characterized by a new set of scaling exponents $z^*,\theta^*$:
+The argument above can be justified both using our holographic models, and using conformal perturbation theory to derive the exact prefactor of (\ref{eq:betaD}): see Appendix \ref{app:field theory} for the latter.
+However, we do not know any field theoretic tools to generalize (\ref{eq:d=1 cft fixed point}) to perturbations of scaling theories where $z\ne 1$.
+Yet these $z\ne 1$ theories include many interesting models of strange metals \cite{sachdevbook}.
+In contrast, we can more naturally generalize this argument to holographic models of a quantum critical point in $d$ spatial dimensions, at finite density $\rho$ of a conserved U(1) charge.
+We take the exponents $z> \max(1+\theta/d,\theta)$ and $\theta \le d-1$, so that the holographic model obeys bulk energy conditions \cite{hartnoll_2018_holographic}.
+We then add Harris-relevant disorder through \eqref{eq:disorder perturbation}, satisfying \eqref{eq:variance} and \eqref{eq:nu} with $1\gg \nu>0$.
+The system flows to a disordered IR fixed point characterized by a new set of scaling exponents $z^*,\theta^*$:

 While the hyperscaling violation $\theta$ remains the same as that in the disorder-free critical point for any $\nu$, the dynamical exponent $z$ will increase linearly in $\nu$ at the leading order.